wp-plugins/wp-miniaudioplayer/readme.txt

 = I checked the downloadable option but when I click the download button it opens a new window with the mp3 file instead of downloading it =

 That happens because the audio file you are pointing to is on a different domain.
 The downloader doesn't work for files that are not on your site repository.

+= It doesn't work on Ubuntu Chromium =

+Due to some codecs missing in the default Ubuntu Chromium install the player will not work.
+This problem can be resolved by simply by installing that codecs via console: sudo apt-get-install chromium-codecs-ffmpeg-extra

+After that your player should work fine.